NLeSC/collab-demos/README.md

 - Collaboratorium howto by SURFsara: [link](https://www.surf.nl/binaries/content/assets/surf/en/2015/collab_manual.pdf)
 - The Collaboratorium PC has a Windows 10 installation with the user account **C ollab**.
-For the password, refer to [the sharepoint IT site](https://nlesc.sharepoint.com/it/SitePages/Guide%20-%20Using%20the%20Collab.aspx).
+For the corresponding **password**, refer to [the sharepoint IT site](https://nlesc.sharepoint.com/it/SitePages/Guide%20-%20Using%20the%20Collab.aspx).